authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 BIMI's use of the DNS is driven by BIMI's use of domain names and the nature of the query it performs.
 Use of the DNS as the query service has the benefit of reusing an extremely well-established operations, administration, and management infrastructure, rather than creating a new one.

 Per [DNS], a TXT record can comprise several "character-string" objects.
-Where this is the case, the module performing BIMI Assertion MUST concatenate these strings by joining together the objects in order and parsing the result as a single string.
+BIMI TXT records with multiple strings must be treated in an identical manner to [SPF](https://tools.ietf.org/html/rfc7208#section-3.3).

 Assertion Record   {#assertion-record-def}
 -----------------